 Your phone greeting is the first voice a customer hears.
 In ten seconds, it sets the tone: polished or sloppy, reassuring or rushed.
-Here are 15 ready-to-copy examples by industry, the rules for a great greeting, and why a scripted message quickly shows its limits.
+Below are more than 15 ready-to-copy professional phone greeting examples, organized by industry and by situation, plus the writing rules that separate a great greeting from a forgettable one, and why even the best scripted message quickly shows its limits.

 The rules of a great phone greeting